There I was at the Church of the Nativity in Bethlehem, in the underground room traditionally considered the very place where Jesus was born.

 Neither culture is inherently more spiritual or more Christian.

 I’m thankful that my present church (New Hope Covenant Church in Oakland) has weekly Communion (served from the front) and also has a very open sensibility when it comes to the range of spiritualities, cultures, and expressions of worship among our members.
 It’s also a setting that makes frequent use of embodied rituals, including prayer stations, Advent candles, processions, and laying on of hands.
 We encourage both more contemplative and more expressive approaches to worship.
-And we try to name and honor the various cultures and ancestries of our members and our
+And we try to name and honor the various cultures and ancestries of our members and our neighborhood setting.

 From New Hope, I’ve also been able to participate in the various South East Asian Leadership Summit (SEALS) events, encouraging and helping them embrace and express South East Asian cultures in the food and drink of the Lord’s Table.